oVirt/ovirt-site/source/howto/create-a-windows-xp-virtual-machine.html.md

 **Please read this section** before jumping to the installation part.
 If you are familiar with Linux VMs on oVirt you know that the default options work fairly well.
 This is not the case with Windows.

-*   For Disks there are three interface options - VirtIO, VirtIO-SCSI, and IDE. **VirtIO** (default) is the recommended interface but it requires additional drivers to be present at install and after the installation, much like servers or desktops with RAID and SCSI interfaces. **IDE** is an optional alternative that does not require the additional drivers but may show some performance issues.
+*   For Disks there are three interface options - VirtIO, VirtIO-SCSI, and IDE. **VirtIO** (default) is the recommended interface but it requires additional drivers to be present at install and after the installation, much like servers or desktops with RAID and SCSI interfaces. **The VirtIO drivers cannot be installed at install time** in Windows XP, therefore **IDE** is what must be used as it does not require the additional drivers but may show some performance issues.
 *   For Networking there are three interface options - VirtIO, e1000, and rtl8139. **VirtIO** (default) is the recommended interface but it requires additional drivers to be present after the installation which is a common issue for Windows desktops and servers after reinstalling the OS. **e1000** and **rtl8139** are optional alternatives that do not require the additional drivers (depending on the Windows OS) but may show some performance issues.
 The network interface can be changed after installing.

 Loading the VirtIO drivers and using the alternatives is covered in the install directions below.
 If you would like to use the VirtIO interfaces you only need to add the VirtIO disk to your ISO domain.
 [Please see this section to download the VirtIO ISO from Fedora](Understanding_Guest_Agents_and_Other_Tools#VirtIO_Drivers) which contains signed drivers for Windows.